hypermine-bc/hypersign/docs/problem-statement.md

 **No proper session management**

-Let's say we used a solution like Metamask for user's authentication but what about the session management?
+Metamask can be used for user authentication but what about the session management?
+Specially on multiple devices ?

 Some of these questions are yet to be answered.

 **With legacy type credentials management, companies end up maintaining multiple identities for a user**

+It is common place that all companies have some form of an application or another that requires authentication.
+As DLTs begin to enter the digital ecosystem, most companies want to retain their exiting applications as well as now introduce some features of the blockchain that they feel will fit in their ecosystems.

-Some companies already have a product and want to use a feature of Blockchain.
-The product has built-in authentication mechanism of username and password, now to use Blockchain, they have to maintain cryptographic key-pair and hence end up maintain multiple identities of a particular user.
-In some cases, they do not even let the user know that the user's key-pair is being maintained in the server, which violates the principles of trustless and transparency of Blockchain.
+The existing applications already have a built-in authentication mechanism for usernames and passwords.
+However, if the same companies now want to access any sort of the Blockchain or DLT  features, the company has to now in addition to the Usernames and Passwords also maintain a cryptographic key-pair.
+Due to this evolution these organisations end up maintaining multiple identities for a single user.
+In some cases, they do not even allow the user to know that the user's key-pair is being maintained on a server, which violates the principles of trustless and transparency of Blockchain.

 **Lack of SSOs for Decentralised Platforms**

-SSO is one of the very important features which an enterprise always looks for.
-Imagine if all of the applications are DApps and a company wants their employee to use same cryptographic key-pair to login and sign transaction in all of these applications.
-The feature simply does not exists in DApps world.
+‘Single Sign Ons’ currently do no exist in the work of DLT.
+Managing identities, transactions and authentication for multiple users using one single Key-Pair is a the need of the hour to facilitate the rapid migration towards decentralised environments.

 **Lack of workflow approval management in DApps**

 Approval management is an important part of any workflow.
-For instance, if a transaction has to be signed by two parties (multi-sig), in the current scenario, one guy has to create and sign the transaction and send it over to another guy via email or something and then the other guy has to sign it back and submit the transaction.
-The whole thing starts getting very complicated if we add a bit of complexity - say, for example, *the transaction must get signed by three out of five managers*.
+For instance, if a transaction has to be signed by two or more parties (multi-sig), Bob has to create and sign the transaction and send it over to Alice via email [or some other form] and then Alice has to ‘sign it’ and send it back to Bob and then Bob can submit the transaction.

+The process starts getting complex when more people get involved, for example, *if the transaction must get signed by three out of five managers*.
 There is no such solution currently available wherein an admin can design such workflow for approval of a transaction.

 ---

-These are some of few problems which we figured out which we want to solve.
-Please read the [next]() section for the solution.
+These are some of few problems which Hypersign is tackling.
+Please read the next section for the solution.